 Today, 3 CAR T-cell therapies have been approved by the United States Food and Drug Administration (FDA).

-• Tisagenlecleucel (Kymriah™; Novartis), was approved for:
+- Tisagenlecleucel (Kymriah™; Novartis), was approved for:

-• Adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL)
+- Adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL)

-• Young adult patients up to age 25 with relapsed or refractory acute lymphoblastic leukemia (ALL)
+- Young adult patients up to age 25 with relapsed or refractory acute lymphoblastic leukemia (ALL)

-After several decades of ongoing and painstaking research, the field of cancer therapies have reached a tipping point.
+After several decades of ongoing and painstaking research, the field of cancer therapies has reached a tipping point.
 In just the last few years, we’ve seen greatly accelerated progress with the development of novel and advanced treatments and scientists developing a better understanding of how these therapies work in patients and translating that knowledge into improvements in how they are developed and tested.

-CAR T-cells for Today, Tomorrow and Beyond
+CAR T-cells for Today, Tomorrow, and Beyond

 While CAR T-cells have been limited by several factors including high production costs and a lack of therapies applicable to a broad range of cancer types, companies are starting to explore new means to help unveil the true potential of CAR T-cell therapy.